 Subsequent Events

 The Company evaluated subsequent events through the date its financial statements were issued.
-Based upon this evaluation, it was determined that no additional events or transactions occurred that require recognition or disclosure in these financial statements.
+Based upon this evaluation, it was determined, except as disclosed, that no additional events or transactions occurred that require recognition or disclosure in these financial statements.